dat320-2014/lab1/ANSWERS.md

   - **Answer:** *YOUR ANSWER HERE*
 1. Provide a `make` command to use a file named `mymakefile` instead of the default `makefile`.
   - **Answer:** *YOUR ANSWER HERE*
+1. How do you implement an *include guard*, and why is it needed?
+  - **Answer:** *YOUR ANSWER HERE*

+##Library Task

+Task: Write the two C files (main.c, l1.c) and prepare the corresponding makefile to compile an executable.
+You must also make corresponding .h files (l1.h): Make sure that dependencies are handled correctly.
+The makefile should also contain a ’TEST’ target, where all C files are compiled and tested.
+You can choose if you want to use specific C files for testing, or if you add test code to the existing files.
+When executing the ’TEST’ target necessary app’s and lib’s must be built and a test executed.
+A failing test should fail ’make’.

+Insert your code below:

+    void main( int argc, char *argv[] ) {
+      //Make a table of size give by an argument on the command line.
+      //Fill the table with random numbers between MIN and MAX
+      //MIN = 0.0 if not specified with another value on command line, i.e. optional argument
+      //MAX = 100.0 if not specified with another value on command line, i.e. optional argument
+      //Call tab_sort_sum() in lib1
+      //Print out table and sum
+    }

+	double tab_sort_sum( double *tab, int tab_size ) {
+	  //Sort the table, return the sum and the sorted table }